Students devise tech solutions to help people with disabilities

 Having just one specialised function - text display - also means the kit can be sold for about $30, compared with other commercial smart glasses that can cost up to $700, he added.

-The team tapped a US$3.3 million (S$4.4 million) grant from Engineering Good and the Asia Foundation's Go Digital Asean initiative.
+The team tapped a US$3.3 million (S$4.4 million) grant from Google.org, in support of the Go Digital ASEAN initiative, which was created by the ASEAN Coordinating Committee on Micro, Small and Medium Enterprises (ACCMSME) and The Asia Foundation.
 The organisations declined to reveal the cost of the project.

 Another team that took part in the contest was from the NUS High School of Mathematics and Science, which created an app called Easy Board that aims to relieve stress faced by people with Down syndrome when travelling alone on public transport.